VerbalExpressions/elm-verbal-expressions/README.md

 ---

-This Elm package is based off of the original Javascript [VerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions) library by [jehna](https://github.com/jehna/).
+This Elm package is based on the original Javascript [VerbalExpressions](https://github.com/VerbalExpressions/JSVerbalExpressions) library by [jehna](https://github.com/jehna/).